 We need to develop strategies to diminish the impact of a pandemic:

-1. Delay the disease transmission and outbreak peak: Anything we can do to delay the amount of time before a vaccine peaks buys us time to develop vaccines, to distribute anti-virals, and to implement plans.
+- Delay the disease transmission and outbreak peak: Anything we can do to delay the amount of time before a vaccine peaks buys us time to develop vaccines, distribute anti-virals, and implement plans.

-2. Decompress the peak burdon: Even if we can’t reduce the number of affected people, if we can decrease the rate at which it transmits, we can preserve the functions of our communities.
+- Decompress the peak burden: Even if we can’t reduce the number of affected people, if we can decrease the rate at which it transmits, we can preserve the functions of our communities.

 Ill individuals should voluntarily stay at home for 7-10 days.
 They are much less likely to transmit disease.

-We can target anti-viral treatment to individuals who are ill at home and prophylactic treatment for those who are healthy, but staying home with the sick.
+We can target anti-viral treatment for individuals who are ill at home and prophylactic treatment for those who are healthy but staying home with the sick.

-By implementing these strategies, we can reduce a 40% attack rate to a virtually negligable attack rate.
+By implementing these strategies, we can reduce a 40% attack rate to a virtually negligible attack rate.
 Strategies have to be implemented at a local level.

-85% of populations live in urban centers.
+85% of the population lives in urban centers.
 Travel is faster than ever.
 It takes 1.5 days to go around the world.
 Mass transportation is ubiquitous in urban centers.
 A contagious disease has everything working in its favor, which is why many of the ideas outlined above are so important to minimize the impact of a pandemic

 The Great Influenza by John Barry is a fascinating book.